avanzosc/odoo-addons/res_partner_zone/README.rst

 Zone for partner
 ================

-* Add zone field to partner for geographic zone management.
+* Add zone field to partner for zone management.
 It also includes a new menu entry to manage this zones.

 Credits